FREQUENTLY ASKED QUESTIONS

-Yes I do, over half of my ceremonies are outside of Sydney.
+Yes I do, these days over half of my wedding ceremonies are outside of Sydney.
 I work with lots of couples who like me are Sydney based, we do all of our preparation and meetings close to home (which can be super convenient if you’re a bit time poor) and then I travel for your ceremony.
 Outside of Sydney you’ll regularly find me on the South Coast, in the Southern Highlands, Blue Mountains, Hunter Valley and parts of Regional NSW including Mudgee and Bathurst.

 What do you wear on the day?

 I think it’s important that I dress for the occasional and so I have a selection of outfits that I often ask couples to choose from.
 I always ask about your colour schemes, for example, what colours your wedding party are wearing and what are your floral tones and then we coordinate my outfit in line with that.

 Can you help us with our personal vows?